commercialhaskell/stack/doc/faq.md

 1. The version used to compile stack, which is not necessarily present on stack users’ machines.

-   Stack will always be compiled using the most recent stable version of Cabal-the-library.
+   Stack releases will be compiled using the most recent version of Cabal-the-library where possible, in order to support the most recent versions of the Cabal file format.

 2. The [boot version used by GHC](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Libraries/VersionHistory), which is globally available to stack.